Twitter investigating global platform outage | DW | 15.10.2020

 Twitter said that the issue was caused by "an inadvertent change we made to our internal systems."
 The site said it would be working "for everyone within the next few hours."

-The outage comes on the heels of the site preventing users from posting links to a New York Post story that alleged Hunter Biden, the son of Democratic presidential candidate Joe Biden, was thanked by an adviser from a Ukrainian energy company for inviting him to meet the former vice president.
+The outage comes on the heels of the site preventing users from posting links to a New York Post story that was critical of Democratic presidential candidate Joe Biden.
+The article alleged that Biden's son Hunter was thanked by an adviser from a Ukrainian energy company for inviting him to meet the former vice president.
 Hunter joined the board of directors of the energy company in 2014, while his father was vice president, and stepped down in 2019.

 The article included items that the social network said were obtained by "hacking" and contained private information.

-The act from the site ignited claims that it was biased against conservatives.
-Twitter CEO Jack Dorsey said the "communication around our actions on the @nypost article was not great."
+The move ignited claims that the platform was biased against conservatives.
+Twitter CEO Jack Dorsey later said the "communication around our actions on the @nypost article was not great."

 The Republican-controlled Senate Judiciary Committee said it planned to subpoena Dorsey to testify about blocking the article from the site.